bricrowder/Fantasy-Game-2/README.md

 ## what it has:
 - Random overworld generation and object placement using Noise functions
-- Random dungeon generation with multiple doors and keys
+- Random dungeon generation with multiple doors and keys (lines are doors, circles are keys)
 - Basic lighting
 - Dungeon entrances/exits
 - Overworld and dungeon minimaps